CODE OF ETHICS

 Article 3 PERSONALITY

 A member shall be mindful in their practice to preserve personal dignity as well as the dignity of the real estate profession.
-Professionals are also expected to uphold this behaviour in their personal lives beyond the practice to maintain the good reputation of the Licence.
+Professionals are also expected to uphold this behavior in their personal lives beyond the practice to maintain the good reputation of the Licence.

 Members shall always observe the rules of good manners and should be distinguished for their humane approach and respect of human dignity.
 Members should maintain a high level of cultured relations between people as well as for assertion of educational influences.